DNS over HTTPS

 Google started enabling DNS over HTTPS for "a small percentage of users" in Chrome 79.
 It is unclear what that really means.
 It does indicate that Google will enable it for everyone at a later date.
 It makes total sense from a business perspective, that's quite a lot of very lucrative user-data.

 The promise of end-user privacy by enabling DNS over HTTPS for everyone in major web browsers seems dubious.
-It simply shifts the position an eavesdropper needs to be in from many small and large ISPs around the globe to just two multinational corporations.
+It simply shifts the position an eavesdropper needs to be in from many small and large ISPs around the globe to just two multinational corporations well known for their cooperation with state actors, and not necessarily benign ones.